rapfamily4/DeferredTransparency/readme.md

 # Deferred renderer with deferred, depth-peeling transparency

+This project is a OpenGL 4.6 deferred renderer with deferred, depth peeling based transparency.
+More info on the technique and related pictures can be found on the report.

 ## Build guide

 The OpenGL-based project can be built through the [CMake](https://cmake.org) build system in the native OS.
 The following paragraphs will guide you through the compilation of the project depending on your platform of choice.